 “Give me chocolate, and nobody get’s hurt!”

-Go ahead and reach for the cocoa-filled chocolate treats, and here’s 5 reasons why!
+Go ahead and reach for the cocoa-filled chocolate treats, and here are 5 reasons why!

 1. Cocoa lowers your high blood pressure.
 Its flavonoid-rich content will improve the elasticity of your blood vessels.
 The antioxidants provided by the cocoa stimulate the production of nitric oxide, which relaxes your blood vessels and helps maintain your healthy circulatory system.